jolobito/SPdel/README.md

 SPDel: Comparing Species delimitation and statistics for DNA Barcoding datasets

-We developed SPdel a pipeline to integrate different single-gene species delimitation methods.
-SPdel is designed to calculate statistics and compare MOTUs obtained by different methods (GMYC, PTP, bPTP, BIN, etc).
+SPdel is a pipeline to integrate different single-gene species delimitation methods.
+SPdel is designed to calculate statistics and compare MOTUs obtained by different methods (e.g. GMYC, PTP, bPTP, BIN, etc).

 Installation: